shobhitJava/smartContracts/README.md

 # smartContracts
 test SCs

-inlcude all smartcontrcat written for solidity
+inlcude all smartcontrcat written for solidity and rust